-Each of the Life Companies operates within the Group's Risk Management Framework ('RMF') and have a system of governance that embeds clear ownership of risks (including climate) within approved risk appetites.
+PUTM operates as a long-term savings business adopting the Group's Risk Management Framework ('RMF') and has a system of governance that embeds clear ownership of risk and supports the identification, measurement, assessment, management and reporting of risks (including climate) within approved risk appetites.

-The fiduciary duty to customers, to identify and manage potential climate-related risks and opportunities that may impact each business and its customers over time, is recognised in the climate strategy.
+The fiduciary duty to customers to identify and manage potential climate-related risks and opportunities that may impact PUTM's business and customers over time is recognised in the climate strategy.